wadkars/ctakes-misc/README.md

 	$ hdfs dfs -ls ./sample_data_txt

 ## Create the following folders on all datanodes in the cluster
+All of the folders below must have 777 permissions set on them on each data node

 	$ mkdir /tmp/random
 	$ mkdir /tmp/ctakes-config